thomasb6/alpha-detouring-BirdCHIN/README.md

 ## Authors

-FundusTracker was developed by **Thomas Foulonneau** and **Aliénor Vienne-Jumeau**
+FundusTracker was developed by **Thomas Foulonneau**,
-as part of a doctoral research project at Université Paris Cité and AP-HP.
+as part of a doctoral research project at Université Paris Cité.

+Scientific supervision and clinical guidance were provided by **Dr. Aliénor Vienne-Jumeau (AP-HP)**.

 ## Citation Required